T20X/notes/templates.md

 In C++14 you can also use auto sum(T a, Args... args) in order to get sum of mixed type

+# Concepts

+# requires

+template <typename T>
+requires Addable<T> // requires-clause, not requires-expression
+    T add(T a, T b) {
+  return a + b;
+}

+# requires requires

+infamous `requires requires`.
+First `requires` is requires-clause, second one is requires-expression.
+Useful if you don't want to introduce new concept. template <typename T>
+requires requires(T a, T b) { a + b; }
+class Foo {
+}

+## Concepts vs SFINAE

+They are not equivalent.
+Concepts can appear in more places and are partially ordered by subsumption.
+Some examples:

+### Concept subsumption may be used to rank overloads.
+With SFINAE, this is an error:

+template <typename T>
+auto overload(T) -> std::enable_if_t<std::is_copy_constructible_v<T>>;
+template <typename T>
+auto overload(T) -> std::enable_if_t<std::is_move_constructible_v<T>>;

+void test() {
+  overload(1); // error: ambiguous
+}
+With concepts, this works:

+void overload(std::copy_constructible auto);
+void overload(std::move_constructible auto);

+void test() {
+  overload(1);
+}

+### Similarly, concept subsumption may be used to rank partial specializations.

+### Concepts are allowed on non-template member functions, so they can constrain special member functions.

+Since a copy constructor is not a template, SFINAE never applies.
+When one needs conditional behavior before concepts (e.g. trivial copy constructor if the template argument of the class template is itself trivial), one had to conditionally introduce different base classes.

+### Concepts can constrain deduction.

+One can statically assert that a type returned satisfies your requirements without asserting the precise type.

+std::integral auto i = 1;

+### Concepts can be used in abbreviated function templates.

+void f(std::integral auto);

 # Constexpr